flawrist/win7underground/readme.md

 users pull down the blinds — their ad-blockers kill the peepers cold.
 Yet mechanics still sweat, compiling and backporting for the exiled.

-You don't spend unpaid nights throwing lifelines into a graveyard.
+<mark>You don't spend unpaid nights throwing lifelines into a graveyard.</mark>

 ## Apps refusing to die on Microsoft’s schedule